Understanding Functional Freeze: Signs, Causes, and How to Heal

 Decision fatigue and indecisiveness

-Isolating or withdrawing from others
+Isolating or withdrawing from people you love

-Blank mind or memory issues
+Blank mind or memory gaps

-Feeling wired but physically shut down
+Feeling wired but physically shut down at the same time

 Why Functional Freeze Happens